forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 ## 2. Configure Your Sidebar

 After your import, we'll ask you to configure your sidebar.
-Simply click the link after your import or go to `Settings` and select the `Sidebar` tab.
+Simply go to `Settings` and select the `Sidebar` tab.
 Check out the [docs](https://forestry.io/docs/settings/content-sections/) for more information.

 ![](/uploads/2018/08/docs-configuration.png)